arthurbernierjr/http-videos/README.md

 ## About

 In this module, you'll explore key aspects of HTTP including request-response fundamentals, HTTP methods, message structure, and how browsers send requests.
 You'll enhance your web development skills with practical insights into client-server communication.
-This module is ideal for students who are comfortable with basic web development and are looking to deepen their understanding of client-server interactions.
+This module is ideal for students who are comfortable with basic web development and want to deepen their understanding of client-server interactions.

 ## Prerequisites